 From the Lost Password tab, you can control the lost password form within the login form.

-From the Password Reset Page dropdown, you can choose where the users will be redirected after the password reset.
+From the Password Reset Page section, you can choose where the users will be redirected after the password reset.

 In the Label tab, you can edit the form field label and placeholder from the Placeholder tab.